char4816/GoogleTrendsPertussis/README.txt

 Scripts were written by Christopher Arehart (christopher.h.arehart@colorado.edu) These scripts were written for a specific google trends epidemiology analysis and are not yet tailored for widespread use However, there are some parts of this analysis that might prove useful to others doing similar research.
-The public availability of these scripts hopefully improve transparency and reproducibility of results.
+The public availability of these scripts hopefully improves transparency and reproducibility of results.

 Follow these scripts in the following order: